 Cost vs. Coverage

-When buying insurance, you have the freedom to choose the liability limit.
+, you have the freedom to choose the liability limit.
 Keep in mind that the more the risk associated with the asset you are insuring, the more you have to pay.

 Not having the right coverage when you need it makes your business vulnerable to lawsuits.
 You should find a balance between the risk level and the monthly premium you are paying.

 The minimum insurance will vary based on state laws as well.
 For example, in New York, it is $500,000.